students walking outside grangegorman campus

 How to make an FOI request

 Please note that a large amount of information about TU Dublin and its functions is publicly available without the need to make a Freedom of Information request.
-Those seeking information should, in the first instance, consult TU Dublin’s FOI Publication Scheme - (*Note this section is still currently under development)
+Those seeking information should, in the first instance, consult TU Dublin’s FOI Publication Scheme.

 If the information you require cannot be found here, please use the search function to establish if the information is currently available on the TU Dublin website.
 You may also make direct contact with staff in relevant departments - contact details can be found on the TU Dublin website.
-Any request must be in writing to the FOI Officer, Information Governance Office, TU Dublin Tallaght Campus, Blessington Rd, Tallaght, Dublin 24, D24 FKT9.
-Requests can also be made by email or on the access request forms prepared by the University.
+Any request must be in writing to the Information Governance Office, TU Dublin, Blanchardstown Campus, Blanchardstown Rd N, Blanchardstown, Dublin, D15 YV78 Requests can also be made by email or on the access request forms prepared by the University.

 Making the request